 Agendas and ideologies

 Governments in the Organization for Economic Cooperation and Development (OECD) believe that NGOs can significantly reduce poverty.
 Although research suggests otherwise.
-About how NGO aid is used or how useful it actually is over time, nothing is known.
-NGOs are thought to be more effective, more flexible in decision-making, to have lower service delivery costs.
 And to be better at working closely with poor communities and promoting their direct participation.
 Because they are smaller than governments.
-However, these alleged advantages in helping individuals for whom aid is intended have come under increased scrutiny due to the agendas of donors, government involvement, organizational constraints, and organizational limits.

 Question of the common good